vitorm04/docs.pt-br/docs/framework/unmanaged-api/metadata/imetadataemit-defineproperty-method.md

 #### <a name="parameters"></a>Parâmetros
  `td`
- [in] O token de classe ou interface na qual a propriedade está sendo definida.
+ [in] O token para a classe ou interface na qual a propriedade está sendo definida.

  `szProperty`
  [in] O nome da propriedade.

  `dwPropFlags`
- [in] Os sinalizadores de propriedade.
+ [in] Os sinalizadores da propriedade.

  `pvSig`
  [in] A assinatura de propriedade.